mdpatrick/facebook-simple-like/readme.txt

 = 1.0.1 =
 * Removed the __DIR__ constant to increase reverse compatibility with older versions of PHP. (__DIR__ is PHP 5.3 only.
 A little too fresh.
 Oops.)

+= 1.0.4 =
+* Added a nag notice in the admin area to remind you guys to rate the plugin after you're done installing it.

 == Installation ==